FAQ

 If I get in, do I need to apply again?

 Current and former residents of Brown College have priority to be assigned to Brown as long as there is available space and they follow the housing application deadlines and processes.
 You do not need to fill out the application again once you are accepted.
-If after being accepted, you choose not to live in Brown for a semester or more and then want to return, you must contact Brown College Membership before the housing application deadline.
+If you choose not to live in Brown for a semester or more and then want to return, you must contact Brown College Membership before the housing application deadline.

 How often does the application get updated?